buttplugio/stpihkal/stpihkal/hardware/petroom.md

 0 | 1000
 1 | 1110

-Each message send is preceded by a 6 pwm-bit long pulse (Likely to allow the receiver to set its gain) and 3 pwm-bit long low.
+Each message sent is preceded by a 6 pwm-bit long pulse (Likely to allow the receiver to set its gain) and 3 pwm-bit long low.
 Each message is repeated 4 times.

 The provided code runs on an Arduino with a serial pin connected to an RF-Module.